NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_threshold_calc.rst

 directory for installation.

-Next, with the conda environment activated, the needed packages can be installed as follows:
+Activate conda.
+The needed packages can be installed as follows:

 ::